 Let them keep in touch

 In addition to leaving their previous home, the senior will probably be leaving a network of friends and acquaintances.
 Make sure you organize change of address cards to be sent out, and remember to ask your elderly mover if they would like to add a message before the change of address cards are posted.
 Reassure your mover that you have contact details for the important neighbours and friends that shaped your elderly mover’s life in their old home.
-Encourage their friends to visit your mover in their new home, or perhaps arrange a moving in party when they are settled.
+Encourage their friends to visit your mover in their new home, or perhaps offer to help arrange a housewarming party when they are settled.
 Make the time, if possible, to take them back to places near their old home, like restaurants or cafes, so there are still some comforting, familiar elements.
 Everything being new, from their home to the place they go shopping, can be overwhelming.

-If your mover is moving quite a way, they may need to change doctor, dentist or any other number of things.
+If your mover is moving a long way, they may need to change doctor, dentist or any other number of things.
 This can be a standard part of moving, but if your friend or relative has been with the same doctor for years, the change in routine can feel overwhelming.
 Be sure to register changes of address as soon as you can, so important documents aren't waiting at their old home.
 Getting their post forwarded to the new address is also a good idea.

 Help them to settle in